 Even though the authorship of the book of Samuel is debated, there is no doubt that it records the most significant political change in Israel’s history, one that would end up separating God’s people from their true King.
-For all the accounts of great wars and conquests recorded in the book of Samuel, it still starts with the story of humble beginnings from a lowly town in the hill country of Ephraim.
+For all the accounts of great wars and conquests recorded in the book of Samuel, it still starts with the story of humble beginnings in a lowly town in the hill country of Ephraim.

 A Divided Family